c-minz/c-minz.github.io/_projects/poset_diagrams.md

 ---

+A [Hasse diagram](https://en.wikipedia.org/wiki/Hasse_diagram) is a graphical representation of a partially ordered set (a set with a transitive, reflexive, antisymmetric ordering), where all elements are drawn as vertices and edges (directed towards the top of the page) connect pairs of vertices $$x$$ and $$y$$ if $$x < y$$ and there is no other element $$z$$ such that $$x < z < y$$.
+Partially ordered sets (or posets for short) appear as an abstract structure in many areas of mathematics, though Hasse diagrams are mostly useful for finite posets.

+Apart from pure maths, posets find many applications, for example, spacetime manifolds in physics are equipped with a causal structure that partially orders the elements referred to as spacetime events.
+One may also take discrete spacetime models, like lattices or causal sets.
+A causal set is a poset that is locally finite (where every interval or set of elements $$z$$ between a pair of events $$x < z < y$$ is finite).
-In the quantum gravity approach of causal set theory, a spacetime manifold is assumed to be the macroscopic counterpart to ensembles of fundamentally discrete structures that are mathematically described by a collection of spacetime points (events or elements) and their causal relations (a partial ordering).
+Such structures are not only used for discrete spacetime models, but are also the central objects in the quantum gravity approach of causal set theory, where a spacetime manifold is assumed to be the macroscopic counterpart to ensembles of causal sets (or causets for short).

-These partially ordered sets are, especially for a finite number of elements, represented with Hasse diagrams.
-Since partial orders are a fairly common structure in many areas of mathematics, Hasse diagrams are also useful in contexts other than causal set theory.
+Below I give a brief introduction to some tools to create Hasse diagrams for posets and causal sets.

 ## LaTeX package: causets

 The LaTeX package `causets` {% cite Minz:2020 %} provides macros to draw Hasse diagrams of partially ordered sets (posets) and causal sets (causets).
-It is available through [CTAN](https://ctan.org/pkg/causets) and it comes with a full LaTeX installation and is ready to use on Overleaf.
+It is available through [CTAN](https://ctan.org/pkg/causets), but if you have a recent full LaTeX installation, then it might be already installed on your system.
+For example, it is ready to use on Overleaf.
 Just load the package with
 ```tex
 \usepackage{causets}
 ```

-The package is build on three main commands that can be used in text and math mode.
+The package provides three main commands to show a diagram in text and math mode.
 The macros are
-- `\pcauset{..,i,..}` to insert a Hasse diagram of a 2D-order using a permutation consecutive integers,
+- `\pcauset{..,i,..}` to insert a Hasse diagram of a 2D-order using a permutation of consecutive integers,
-- `\rcauset{..,i,..}{..,i/j,..}` to print a diagram based on a permutation as before (first argument) but with the links `i/j` listed in the second argument removed,
+- `\rcauset{..,i,..}{..,i/j,..}` to print a diagram based on a permutation as before (first argument) but with those links `i/j` that listed in the second argument removed,
 - `\causet{..,i,..}{..,i/j,..}` to place a diagram where the vertices are arranged according to a 2D-order permutation (first argument) but the links are added only between the element pairs `i/j` given in the second argument.

 For example, use